 Reach Out Today!

 Do not worry about having to reach out for help.
 Delaying treatment can pose an irreversible risk and receiving support can be a life-changing experience of empowerment.
 Domus is a unique program that provides one-on-one confidential assistance with a compassionate staff that combines decades of experience and five-star amenities.
-At Domus, you have space and privacy to communicate with business and family, while at the same time working intensively on your recovery goals
+At Domus, you have space and privacy to communicate with business and family.
+Meanwhile at the same time you can work intensively on your recovery goals.

 Addiction and mental health issues do not discriminate, and it certainly does not wait for “a convenient time.”
 Times of crisis, as we are living right now, often lead to heightened feelings of stress and anxiety.
 There is no better time to seek help than the present.
 Waismann Method® and Domus Retreat team are ready to help you get the care you want and deserve when you need it the most.